Patio Pavers on Concrete: Ideas and 7 Checks

 If the concrete is cracked because of settlement or soil movement, see our foundation settlement repair guide before covering the slab.

-What to Check Before Installing Patio Pavers on Concrete
+7 Checks Before Installing Patio Pavers on Concrete

 Best Methods for Installing Patio Pavers Over Concrete